MisionThi/NBTtooltips/README.md

-# Fabric Example Mod
+# NBTtooltips

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+A simple fabric Minecraft mod that adds a feature that allows you to see the custom NBT data when you hover over it and press your shift key.